leisingha/Euler-graphs/README.md

 ## Input File Format

-*Each graph starts on a new line which contains two elements:
+* Each graph starts on a new line which contains two elements:
     - "D" or "U" to specify whether the graph is directed or undirected
     - The number of vertices in that graph
-*Followed by one line for each row of the adjacency matrix of the graph:
+* Followed by one line for each row of the adjacency matrix of the graph:
-    -in each row the elements are separated by blanks.
+    - in each row the elements are separated by blanks.